Yam Ah Mee: Civil career

+As returning officer

-Yam shot to fame during the 2011 general election results release, as Returning Officer—having replaced Tan Boon Huat who retired.
-He was noted for his monotoned "nasal" voice and expressionless demeanour while reading out the 26 batches of results.
-Fan pages were soon created on Facebook while the results release was still ongoing.
-Netizens have also released music videos with clips and remixes of his voice on YouTube.
-A video of Yam doing the chicken dance with youths from Geylang Serai Community Club also went viral, before it was quickly taken down.
+Yam was appointed as Returning Officer for the 2011 general election on 1 June 2010.
+Yam became well known during the announcement of the election results.
+He was noted for his monotoned "nasal" voice and expressionless demeanour while reading out all the results.
+Fan pages were soon created on Facebook while the results release was still ongoing, while netizens released music videos with clips and remixes of his voice on YouTube.

 Yam has since explained that his "robotic" and "nasal" voice is due to an operation he had, to remove a fishbone in his larynx, although he has also said, explaining his impassive delivery to The Straits Times, that he "felt it was important to announce [the election results] clearly, concisely and impartially."

 Yam was appointed by Prime Minister Lee Hsien Loong as Returning Officer for the 2011 presidential election.
-Yam announced the results of the 4 nominated candidates for the presidential election at 4:24am (GMT +8).

-Yam was named as Returning Officer for the 2012 Hougang by-election.
+Yam announced the results of the four nominated candidates for the presidential election at 4:24am (GMT +8).
+Yam was also the Returning Officer for the 2012 Hougang by-election.
 The 2013 Punggol East by-election was Yam's last appearance as Returning Officer.

-Post-elections

-After the 2011 general election

 Yam's robotic voice announcing the results for Aljunied GRC had turned into a mix just within a few hours ensuing the elections.
-Many have taken clips of his voice and mixed it with various styles of music, from electro to dance, on YouTube.
+Many took clips of his voice and mixed it with various styles of music, from electro to dance, on YouTube.

 Within two days, Yam's Facebook account had reached the 5000 friends limit.
 Yam thus created an official page for himself; although non-official pages had already appeared by then.

-After a week, he did a "spoof" video of himself, in which he announced PAssion Movie Night, held to celebrate a million PAssion Card memberships, in his trademark manner.

-Yam filmed a video in late May, to promote a K-pop dance event on 29 May 2011, to be held at Ngee Ann City.

 In less than 24 hours after the release of the 2011 presidential election results, a club mix of Yam announcing the results was released on YouTube, by the same user responsible for the earlier club mix of Yam's general elections "performance".

-Yam starred in a musical held to celebrate the opening of the first 12 stations of the Circle Line, on 2 October.
+Yam starred in a musical held to celebrate the opening of the first 12 stations of the Circle line, on 2 October.